I’m a big fan of water birth for plus-size women. Being denied a pool because of my size is one of the main reasons this website even exists!

 I made the first two mistakes in my first pregnancy.
 I was furious when I discovered at 8cm dilated that I was denied access.
 Don’t make my mistake!
-Submit a freedom of information request as early in your pregnancy as you can.
-Request a copy of the policies from your midwife.
+Submit a freedom of information request as early in your pregnancy as you can so you know what the sticking points might be.
 Some individual hospital policies can be found here, but these are quite old now and they do change.

 There is no evidence to suggest that labouring or birthing in water is unsafe for bigger women.

 That’s because there is no evidence on obese women using birth pools full stop.
 All evidence refers only to ‘low-risk’ pregnancies.
 We are no more able to declare plus-size water birth unsafe than we are able to say it’s more safe.
 There is no evidence either way.

 However, reasons some hospitals give when barring women on the grounds of BMI are:

 Health and Safety

 Surprise!
 Everyone’s favourite reason for denying everything.
 If you collapsed, it would apparently be an issue for staff trying to get you out of the pool.

 Ironically, hospitals which say this often don’t prevent you from using their baths while in labour!?
 These are usually in much more cramped surroundings, and don’t offer the usual 360° access of a birth pool?!

 There are plenty of options to counter this argument – please read further below!